-Integration with British students from local Cambridge schools.
+- Integration with British students from local Cambridge schools.

 - High-calibre academic teaching faculty, including Cambridge and Oxford academics.

 - Advice about what top world universities look for in successful applicants.

-    - Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops, from science to Shakespeare.
+- Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops.

-    - Opportunity to develop 21st century skills and prepare a personal plan for academic and career success.
+- Opportunity to develop 21st century skills for academic and career success.

 - Visits to several Cambridge and Oxford Colleges.

 - Magnificent cultural attractions such as Buckingham Palace, British Museum and Cambridge Shakespeare Festival.

 - Exciting social activities, including a garden party and croquet on the college lawn, a traditional dancing evening (ceilidh), chauffeured punting and formal ‘silver service’ candlelit dinner in college.

 - A safe and secure introduction to student life in one of the highest-ranking world universities.